Arnaud-pixel/rag-project/README.md

 # rag-project
-Project showing how to build a local RAG on your laptop in English using Python.
+This project is showing how to build a local RAG on your laptop using Python.
 The tools that have been used for this project are: Ollama, Langchain and Chroma DB The LLM models in the code sample are "Llama3.2" to generate answers to the questions and "Nomic embed text" for document vectorization.

 The wikipedia page of a fictional actor called James Patel has been used to test the project.

 Here are some examples of questions and answers:
 --------------------------